Liposuction,

 such as a facelift, male or female breast reduction, or

-a tummy tuck. liposuction is not a treatment for obesity
+a tummy tuck.
+Liposuction is not a treatment for obesity

 or a substitute for proper diet and exercise.
 It is also